solvespace/solvespace/README.md

 You will need [cmake][cmakewin] and Visual C++.

+### GUI build
-You will also need to check out the git submodules.

-After installing them, create a directory `build` in the source tree and point cmake-gui to the source tree and that directory.
+Check out the git submodules.
+Create a directory `build` in the source tree and point cmake-gui to the source tree and that directory.
 Press "Configure" and "Generate", then open `build\solvespace.sln` with Visual C++ and build it.

+### Command-line build

+First, ensure that git and cl (the Visual C++ compiler driver) are in your `%PATH%`; the latter is usually done by invoking `vcvarsall.bat` from your Visual Studio install.
+Then, run the following in cmd or PowerShell:

+    git submodule update --init
+    mkdir build
+    cd build
+    cmake .. -G "NMake Makefiles"
+    nmake

+### MSVC build

-Alternatively it is possible to build SolveSpace using [MinGW][mingw].
+It is also possible to build SolveSpace using [MinGW][mingw], though Space Navigator support will be disabled.

-Run cmake-gui as described above but after pressing "Configure" select the "MSYS Makefiles" generator.
-After that, run `make` in the `build` directory; make sure that the MinGW compiler is in your `PATH`.
+First, ensure that git and gcc are in your `$PATH`.
+Then, run the following in bash:

+    git submodule update --init
+    mkdir build
+    cd build
+    cmake ..
+    make

 [cmakewin]: http://www.cmake.org/download/#latest
 [mingw]: http://www.mingw.org/